techreturners/delete-group-exercise-react-props-and-state/README.md

 ## Clone this repo to your local machine

-Then the project directory, you can run:
+Then in the project directory, you can run:

 ### `yarn install`